 Heritage Park is a neighborhood, but it’s also a community based around a grouping of apartment buildings and townhomes.
 The area sits just north of downtown Minneapolis, but it’s tucked behind a knot of highways that make it feel cloistered.
 At least as far as food goes, this isolated feeling is warranted.
 Heritage Park is a federally designated food desert.
 But it’s a packed neighborhood, too, and the area is home to 700 kids who need ways to stay busy and healthy after school and over the summer.
 Elana Dahlberg, the adviser for Green Garden Bakery and a project manager for the nonprofit Urban Strategies, explains that healthy food access is a particularly hard challenge in the summer.
 For a lot of kids, she says, dinner means snacks from the vending machines.

-So Heritage Park began offering cooking classes as a part of their youth programing.
+So Heritage Park began offering cooking classes as a part of their youth programming.
 The kids met in a community room and kitchen attached to the main leasing office, and they often practiced their cooking skills with ingredients grown in nearby community gardens.
-These classes offered one solution to the problem of healthy foods access, but it also increased awareness and excitement about healthy cooking, too.
+These classes offered one solution to the problem of healthy foods access, but it also increased awareness and excitement about healthy cooking, too